-Several types of card readers are available that may be incorporated with the EVSE.
+Several types of card readers are available that can be incorporated with the EVSE.
 Credit/debit card readers would be simple to use and are already widely accepted by the public.
-The credit/debit card would record a fee each time publicly available charging is accessed and base the fee on the number of times accessed rather than the length of time on charge.
+The credit/debit card would record a fee for each time the publicly available charging is accessed and base the fee on the number of times accessed, rather than length of time on charge.

 A smartcard is a card that is embedded with a microprocessor or memory chip, so it can securely store more detailed information than a credit/debit card.
-A smartcard could be sold with a monthly subscription for charger use and be embedded with additional user information.
-That information could be captured in each transaction and used for data recording, as noted in Section G. The smartcard could be used for a pre-set number of charge opportunities or to bill a credit card number for each use.
+The smartcard could be sold with a monthly subscription and be embedded with more information about the user.
+This information could be captured with each transaction and used for data recording, as noted in Section G. The smartcard could be used either for a pre-set number of charge opportunities or to bill a credit card number each time it is used.

-Both cases will require a communication system from the reader to a terminal for off-site approval and data recording.
-Upon approval, power will be supplied to the EVSE.
+In both cases, a communication system from the reader to a terminal for off-site approval and data recording will be required.
+Receipt of approval could then close a contact, allowing power to be supplied to the EVSE.
 The cost of this system and its integration into the EVSE will be a design consideration.